Train with G-Man and a scientist inside

 • Don’t expect someone to tell you what you have to do; think, try, and break stuff.

-• When everything goes to hell, you may have your friends to help you, but if you don’t, you are alone with yourself and maybe beautiful weapons.
+• When everything goes to hell, you may have your friends to help you, but if you don’t, you are alone with yourself and maybe some cool weapons.

 • Your search for freedom may never come to an end.